beliu/Robotics_Pick_and_Place/README.md

 # Robotics_Pick_and_Place

-A repository for the Kuka 210 Pick and Place Code.
+I start by creating the Modified Danavit-Havaford (DH) Table to model the Kuka 210 Arm.